Worm charming: World Worm Charming Championship

 One of the first worm charming events took place at an English school fête at Willaston County Primary School in Willaston, Cheshire.
 The World Worm Charming Championships started in 1980 and is now an annual event, held in June.
 It was organised by then-deputy headmaster John Bailey, who wrote the original rules for the competition.
-The event claims to have originated when in 1980 a local Willaston farmer's son Tom Shufflebotham charmed 511 worms in half an hour.
+The event claims to have originated when, in 1980, a local Willaston farmer's son, Tom Shufflebotham, charmed 511 worms in half an hour.

-The current world record was established on 29 June 2009, by 10-year-old Sophie Smith of Willaston, England, who raised 567 worms during Britain's World Worm Charming Championship.
+The current world record was established on 29 June 2009 by 10-year-old Sophie Smith of Willaston, England, who raised 567 worms during Britain's World Worm Charming Championship.

-There are 18 rules of this event as determined by the International Federation of Charming Worms and Allied Pastimes (IFCWAP).
-These stipulate that each competitor operates within a 3 × 3 metre plot, may only use vibrations or music to attract worms, is not allowed to dig or use "drugs" to attract worms (including water or other liquids), may stick a garden fork into the ground and vibrate it to encourage worms and all worms must be returned to the ground once the birds have gone to roost on the evening of the event.
-This is to prevent a "feast" for the birds after the event.
+There are 18 rules for this event, as determined by the International Federation of Charming Worms and Allied Pastimes (IFCWAP).
+These stipulate that each competitor operates within a 3 × 3 metre plot, may use only vibrations or music to attract worms, and is not allowed to dig or use "drugs" to attract worms (including water or other liquids).
+Competitors may stick a garden fork into the ground and vibrate it to encourage worms, and all worms must be returned to the ground once the birds have gone to roost on the evening of the event.
+This is intended to prevent a "feast" for the birds after the event.

-The competition returned in 2022, after missing 2020 (although a virtual event was held this year) and 2021 due to the COVID-19 pandemic.
+The competition returned in 2022, after missing 2020 (although a virtual event was held that year) and 2021 due to the COVID-19 pandemic.